zonemaster/zonemaster/docs/public/using/gui/all-in-one.md

 When Docker has been correctly installed, no more installation is needed to run `zonemaster-cli`.
 Just follow the examples below.

 Out of the box, Docker Desktop does not have official support for IPv6 on neither Windows nor MacOS.
-While it appears possible to enable it, to the best of our knowledge there is no official documentation for that.
+While it appears possible [to enable it][Docker ipv6], to the best of our knowledge there is no official documentation for that.
 If you have not enabled IPv6 we suggest that you run `zonemaster-cli` with `--no-ipv6` and in GUI select `IPv4 only` before starting a test to avoid meaningless errors.
 Also see "[Using the CLI][CLI#ipv6-support]" for how IPv6 can be enabled under Linux.